 So you've decided to channel your inner nocturnal nature and mosey out for a night hike.
 Before blindly stepping into the woods, spotlight in hand, for a few hours of thrashing about before calling Search and Rescue, you may want to study a few techniques for a safe night hiking experience.

 For example, did you know that the preferred method of night hiking is to do so without shining a light everywhere you are walking?

 Did you realize that despite a lack of tapetum lucidum (glowing eyes that some mammals have) that humans still have the potential for amazing night vision?

 Why Night Hiking?

-There are people amongst the hiking community who loathe the very idea of night hiking.
+There are people in the hiking community who loathe the very idea of night hiking.
 And whereas night hiking has its dangers, as does crossing the street or merely walking out your door, there are advantages to this nocturnal mode of hiking.
 So why hike at night?

 - It is much cooler:

 Why yes, it is super cool to hike at night, but it can also be a welcome respite from the hot sun too.
 Many hikers traversing desert regions, choose to rest during the day and hike through the night.
 Along the humid Mid-Atlantic states on the Appalachian Trail, I avoided the burning orb in the sky for the comfort of darkness on many occasions.

 At night, with your other senses heightened from a lack of sight, you'll be amazed at the wildlife you'll observe.
 The sounds in the dark, the glittering eyes, and even the smell of the night will greet you as you walk.